aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 ## Approach 2 - Queueing a job that sends the notification approach

-In this approach we create a queued job that we dispatch in the overridden sendEmailVerificationNotification of the User class.
+In this approach we create a queued job that we dispatch in the overridden `sendEmailVerificationNotification` method of the `App\User` class.

-When the job is processed, it will send the original Illuminate\Auth\Notifications\VerifyEmail notification that was being sent directly from the sendEmailVerificationNotification method before.
+When the job is processed, it will send the original `Illuminate\Auth\Notifications\VerifyEmail` notification that was being sent directly from the overridden `sendEmailVerificationNotification` method.

 So we first need to create a job that will be queued.